 Look at savings

 Making your business more profitable isn’t just about increasing your prices or getting more customers; it’s about looking at where savings can be made as well.
 For example, could you change to lower-cost suppliers?
 Could you switch your utilities provider and save money?
 Could you outsource some tasks to a third party, such as a local virtual assistant, to make better use of your own time?
-Or you could use the product sourcing services of a virtual assistant company to help find those lower-cost suppliers?
+Or you could use a virtual assistant company to help with sourcing products and services to find those lower-cost suppliers?

 Switch on your marketing